 - What is the content that you want your customers to see?

 - How do you want your customers to see the content?

 Once you answer these questions, you can then decide how you want to share your content.

-Right now, the only options available on Instagram are posting pictures, videos, Instagram Stories and live video, and each option will have a different outcome than the other.
-For example, photos currently gain more engagement than videos, but nearly 80 percent of online traffic will be video content by 2018.
-In other words, posting photos may be your safe bet now, but you'll want to start revamping your strategy for video going into the next year.
+Right now, the options available on Instagram are posting pictures, videos, Instagram Stories and live video, and each option will have a different outcome than the other.
+For example, videos currently gain 38 percent more engagement than image posts on Instagram.
+So, think about the importance of this for your page based on the different questions above.